 NJ has not issued specific guidance on prediction market taxation.
 However, NJ's existing tax structure creates both advantages and traps for prediction market traders.

-NJ allows 100% gambling loss netting on the NJ-1040.
+NJ reports net gambling winnings and allows documented gambling losses to offset gambling winnings, but not below zero or against other NJ income.
 The federal 90% cap does not apply to your NJ return.

 NJ taxes all capital gains at ordinary income rates (1.4% to 10.75%).
 There is no preferential long-term capital gains rate in NJ.